taylorwilsdon/reclaimed/README.md

 - `-f, --files N`: Number of largest files to show (default: 10)
 - `-d, --dirs N`: Number of largest directories to show (default: 10)
 - `-o, --output FILE`: Save results to JSON file
+- `-i, --interactive`: Launch the interactive Textual UI

 ## Output

+### CLI Mode
 The tool provides:
 - A real-time progress indicator showing files scanned and total size
 - Two tables showing the largest files and directories
 - Clear indication of iCloud vs local storage
 - Summary of any access issues encountered

+### Interactive Mode
+The interactive UI provides:
+- Tabbed interface to switch between files and directories views
+- Keyboard navigation (arrow keys) to browse through items
+- Ability to sort items by size, name, or path
+- File/directory deletion with confirmation dialog
+- Refresh capability to update the scan results

 ## Development